 Transfer Credit for Master of Education Programs

-Management in the Inclusive Classroom or Differentiated Instruction
+Management in the Quality Classroom or Differentiated Instruction

-Candidates may transfer six hours of Quality Educational Programs course work into the program.
-Two of the following courses may be transferred into the Master of Education with an Emphasis in Management in the Inclusive Classroom or Differentiated Instruction.
-Please check with your Program Consultant (800-833-0524 Ext.
-4516) regarding which two courses are appropriate transfer classes for your emphasis.
-Requirements for Transferring Coursework
+Candidates may transfer six hours of quality educational programs coursework into the program.
+Two of the following courses may be transferred into the Master of Education with an Emphasis in Management in the Quality Classroom or Differentiated Instruction.
+Please check with your Admissions Representative (816-423-4516) regarding which two courses are appropriate transfer classes for your emphasis.
+Requirements for transferring coursework are listed below.

 - Official transcript